hannahbull/subtitle_align/README.md

 # Checkpoints

 Model checkpoints can be downloaded [here](https://drive.google.com/file/d/1GNIm1XXRDQNFNGZVbqFcyVTZo3dFzOlD/view?usp=sharing).
+As derivatives of the BOBSL dataset, please note that these model checkpoints are for academic and non-commercial research use only.

 # Setup